jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2014-11-27-summarise-stock-returns-from-multiple-files/index.md

 # wrapper of mapply
 Map(downloadFile, urls, paths)
 ```

+## Merge Files into a Single Data Frame

 Once the files are downloaded, they are read back to combine using `rbind_all`.
 Some more details about this step is listed below.